jjts/ist-grademgr/README.md

 $ grademgr --insert_s your_students_grades.csv

-The new evaluation items in your_students_grades.csv will be added to sdb.csv.
+The new evaluation items and grades in your_students_grades.csv will be inserted to sdb.csv.
 Grades for existing items will be updated.

 ## Run the program to insert group grades

 $ grademgr --insert_g your_groups_grades.csv

-The new evaluation items in your_students_grades.csv will be added to sdb.csv.
+The new evaluation items and graded in your_students_grades.csv will be inserted to sdb.csv.
 Grades for existing items will be updated.

 * Enjoy and feel free to comment, fix, upgrade, etc.